June 24, 2019Why AtScale Wins in the Cloud Data Platform Ecosystem

 Google BigQuery is a cutting edge, powerful cloud data warehouse that allow enterprises moving from an on-premise to save money and improve the ROI of their operational analytics.
 With that said, the lack of a live connection between Google BigQuery and Excel adds an additional layer of potential business disruption when adopting Google Cloud.
 Enterprises evaluating BigQuery that have large analyst constituencies using Excel must moving those analysts to a BI tool that speaks SQL.
 This type of replatforming can be costly and very interruptive, as analysts would need to be retrained and new processes would need to be instituted to accommodate the new BI tool.

-Fortunately, enterprises don't have to make this difficult decision.
+Fortunately, enterprises don’t have to make this difficult decision.
 Companies with large excel user bases can realize the fantastic benefits of BigQuery, while keeping their analysts on Excel.
-The answer is the AtScale Virtual Data Warehouse.
+The answer is AtScale’s Adaptive Analytics Fabric.

 How AtScale Connects Excel and Google BigQuery

-AtScale's Virtual Data Warehouse allows enterprises to realize the cost efficiencies of GBQ while simultaneously utilizing one cohesive view of business-critical data in Excel.
+AtScale’s Adaptive Analytics Fabric allows enterprises to realize the cost efficiencies of GBQ while simultaneously utilizing one cohesive view of business-critical data in Excel.
 AtScale’s virtualization capability allows multiple data sources, both in the cloud and on-premise, to be presented as a single data view to Excel and other business intelligence tools, greatly enhancing users’ data mining power.
 This is especially impactful during the data offload from an on-premise warehouse to Google BigQuery.

 AtScale is the only solution that provides real-time MDX querying capability to GBQ, allowing Excel users to leverage its powerful data capabilities with greater speed and reduced costs.
 This is done through AtScale’s Universal Semantic Layer, which translates MDX queries from Excel into GBQ-specific SQL instantly.
 The use of machine learning and artificial intelligence within the AtScale platform further empowers users by allowing rapid querying and multidimensional analysis in Excel on data stored in Google BigQuery.
 AtScale’s intelligent aggregates enable Excel users to produce queries that do not scan raw data in GBQ, leading to vastly accelerated time to insight and improved return on their organization’s investment in BigQuery.